canonical/notebook-operators/image-definitions/README.md

 scan.sh
 ```

-Tag will be set to contents of `version.txt` file and registry will be set to default `charmedkubeflow`.
+Tag will be set to contents of `version.txt`.
 If different tag and registry required supply required parameters:

 ```
 scan.sh <tag> <registry>